Guangpop/Match3op/docs/bmad/architecture/match3_architecture.md

 # Match-3 Game Architecture Document

 ## 🏗 System Overview
-The game is implemented as a web-based application that runs inside a WebView using **Phaser.js 3.80** game engine.
+The game will be implemented as a web-based application that runs inside a WebView using **Phaser.js 3.80** game engine.
-It uses TypeScript for type-safe game logic and Phaser.js for hardware-accelerated WebGL/Canvas rendering with particle effects.
+It will use TypeScript for type-safe game logic and Phaser.js for hardware-accelerated WebGL/Canvas rendering with particle effects.

 ---